mathieu-benoit/hello-humanitec/docs/gke-advanced.md

 rm ${CLUSTER_NAME}.json
 ```

-## [PA-GCP] Create the Google Service Account to access Cloud Logging
+## [PE-GCP] Create the Google Service Account to access Cloud Logging

 As Platform Engineer, in Google Cloud.